Boyd Exell

-Boyd Exell (born July 29, 1972, in Bega) is an Australian horse driver, trainer, judge and horse owner who specialises in competing with four-in-hand teams in the combined driving sport.
-He has won the World Cup indoor driving finals eleven times and won seven world champion titles.
-As of October 2024, Exell is ranked number one in the world for his sport.
+Boyd Exell (born 29 July 1972) is an Australian horse driver, trainer, judge and horse owner who specialises in competing with four-in-hand teams in the combined driving sport.
+He has won the World Cup indoor driving finals eleven times and won eight world champion titles.
+As of August 2026, Exell is ranked number one in the world for his sport.
 Stationed in the Netherlands since 2015, he travels to Australia, the United States and around Europe holding events to train drivers.

 Career

 Along with competing in four-in-hand driving sports, Exell has been active in breaking, training, buying and selling horses.
 He has trained drivers in America and across Europe, and sought talented drivers to mentor.
 He has provided horses and carriages for weddings and funerals, and driven coaches for sponsors and owners.

 The nice thing about carriage driving is that we can host our sponsors and owners and we can take them to Royal Ascot on a coach (an English Park Drag) with a team of horses.
 We can take 10 to 12 guests and we can have three days of racing.
 We set off from the Royal Mews in Windsor Castle, head down through Windsor Great Park, spend the day racing, have lunch and take the guests home.
 That is one of the upsides of driving, to be able to host your owners and your sponsors in that way.